PowerConnect Developer Guide

 - 2a1.
 System displays an empty list.

-Use Case: UC06 - Deleting student
+Use Case: UC06 - Deleting student from class.

-the student belongs to has already been created.
+Preconditions: User knows the index number for the student and the class the student belongs to has already been created.

 MSS: